watlf/footbal-teams/README.md

 ## Let's start

-It uses JWT auth, so you need to register a user for it, for get a JMT token
+It uses JWT auth, so you need to register a user for it.

 ```
 $ curl -X POST -H "Content-Type: application/json" http://footbal-teams.loc:8001/register -d '{"username":"USER_NAME","password":"PASS"}';